pwillard/CBASIC/manual.md

 *Syntax* : `COPY` _(from line#)-(to line#) (new location line#)_

 The copy function allows portion of the current text buffer  to be copied to another portion of the file.
-The lines included in the specifications REMfromREM and REMtoREM are copied to the new location line following the destination line.
+The lines included in the specifications "from" and "to" are copied to the new location line following the destination line.

 The portion of the file copied is left intact and the file is automatically renumbered upon completion of the copy.